aleksandrasucho/hangman-game/README.md

 * As a First Time Visitor to the Hangman game, my primary objective is to understand the game's concept and rules.
 I want to familiarize myself with the idea that I need to guess a hidden word by suggesting individual letters, while also comprehending the consequences of incorrect guesses.
 * As a First Time Visitor, I want to see how many attempts I have left when playing.
+* As a First Time Visitor, I want to choose the difficulty level, so I can tailor the game to my skill level.
-* As a First Time Visitor,
+* As a First Time Visitor, I want feedback after each guess, so I can adjust my strategy.
-* As a First Time Visitor,
+* As a First Time Visitor, I want the option to play again, so I can improve my skills and have another shot at winning.

 ### Returning Visitor Goals:

-* As a Returning Visitor,
-* As a Returning Visitor,
+* As a Returning Visitor, I want to challenge myself with a different difficulty level, so I can experience varying levels of gameplay.
-* As a Returning Visitor,
+* As a Returning Visitor, I want to easily find and access the "Rules" section, so I can refresh my memory if needed.

-### Frequent Visitor Goals:
-* As a Frequent User,

 ---

 ## Features